jace0fbass/random-password-generator/README.md

 ## Description

 In this challenge I have added funcitionality to the webpage with Javascript.
 I have used prompts to have the user enter the length they want their password to be.
 I have used confirms to ask the user if they would like to use uppercase, lowercase, numbers, or special characters.
 I have defined the arrays for each text type.
+I have used while loops to loop through information to fulfill the input requirement.
+I used conditional statements to keep the code in proper function.
+I used && to ensure the user enters at least 1 type of character value.
+I have used || to combine conditions in a conditional statement constraining the user to a fixed set of numbers.
+I have used concatination to add character types selected by the user to an array.
+This challenge turned up the heat!

 ## Screenshot